jennyd77/WorkSiteSafety/README.md

 * Model artifact path: Select the S3 bucket path to the location of the model artifacts<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;Note1: The pathname must start with S3://deeplens)<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;Note2: In this case the artifact will be model.tar.gz<br/>
-* Model Name: Select a name that is meaningful to you
+* Model Name: Select a name that is meaningful to you<br/>
 * Model Framework: MXNet

 ## Create the Lambda function which will run on the DeepLens device to perform inference